Emerging and disruptive technologies

-The Alliance is developing specific plans for each of these key technology areas, starting with AI and data.
-These strategies are laying the groundwork for the Alliance to accelerate responsible innovation and the rapid adoption of data and modern technologies, in order to improve decision-making and steer transatlantic innovation for defence and security in accordance with Allied values, norms and international law.
+The Alliance is developing specific plans for each of these key technology areas.
+These strategies are laying the groundwork for NATO to accelerate responsible innovation and the rapid adoption of modern technologies, in order to improve decision-making and steer transatlantic innovation for defence and security in accordance with Allied values, norms and international law.

-In October 2021, NATO Defence Ministers endorsed the first two of these strategies: NATO’s Artificial Intelligence (AI) Strategy and the Data Exploitation Framework (DEF) Policy.
-The AI Strategy sets out how the Alliance aims to adapt AI to meet operational requirements, and to accelerate and mainstream the secure and trustworthy integration of AI across a range of Alliance capabilities.
-The DEF Policy lays out NATO’s vision to achieve data-driven decision making across the Alliance by fully leveraging NATO-generated, national and publicly available data; it enables the delivery of the AI Strategy and NATO’s digital transformation efforts.
-Both policies are centred on principles of responsible use for AI and data exploitation in defence, and the operationalisation of these principles.
-Based on these policies, NATO is translating these principles into practice to build trust with the public, the international community, innovators and operational end-users.
+In October 2021, NATO Defence Ministers endorsed NATO’s Artificial Intelligence (AI) Strategy, setting out how the Alliance aims to adapt AI to meet operational requirements, and to accelerate and mainstream the secure and trustworthy integration of AI across a range of Alliance capabilities.
+The AI Strategy is centred on principles of responsible use for AI in defence, with twin pillars of activities that will help the Alliance fosterdevelopment and adoption of AI as well as protectagainst threats arising from this technology.

 To meet the critical challenges of today and tomorrow, NATO directly engages innovator communities on the ground.
 Through new initiatives and bodies designed to foster innovation in EDTs and protect such efforts from potential adversaries and competitors, NATO plays an active role in cultivating a transatlantic innovation ecosystem for defence and security.